PaloAltoNetworks/bahamut/README.md

 func main() {

-  // Create a Bahamut server with a minimal Bahamut API configuration and an empty push config.
+  // Create a Bahamut server with a minimal API configuration and an empty push config.
 	server := bahamut.NewServer(
 		bahamut.APIServerConfig{
 			ListenAddress: ":9999",